MisterJpeeexD/MisterJpeeexD/README.md

 ### 🚀 Projects & Current Focus

-* **BitDevIt:** Independent technical consultancy and software infrastructure services.
+* **KeepLink:** System / tool designed to efficiently centralize, organize, and manage web links and resources, focusing on clean architecture and a streamlined user experience.
 * **Logic & Algorithm Projects:** Implementing data structures, advanced validation patterns, and code optimization exercises in Python and Java.
-* **[Desafío ABC](https://github.com/MisterJpeeexD/desafio-abc-p2):** Collaborative web project focused on dynamic frontend integration and asynchronous API fetching.

 ---